-Congratulations to all of our Brave athletes who competed in and out of the classroom this past school year.
-In fact, all 13 of our CIF varsity sports earned a team GPA of 3.0 or higher and 231 of our varsity student-athletes were awarded scholar athlete status (+3.0 TGPA) and even more impressive was that we had 95 varsity student-athletes earn a 4.0+ GPA.
-Both of these are the highest number in the school’s 79 year history.
-In 2018-19, our teams and student-athletes were also very successful on the field, compiling three league championships, 11 playoff berths, three final appearances, one section championship and one state title.
-Individual student-athletes earned 26 first team All CIF selections and won five CIF individual championships.
-In addition, we had 12 student-athletes named first team all-state, two state champions, one state player of the year, five first team All Americans and one National Player of the Year.
-Most importantly, our seniors earned 26 athletic scholarships, which is 25 times the national average.
+Congratulations to our Brave athletes who competed in and out of the classroom this past school year.
+In fact, all 13 of our CIF varsity sports earned a team GPA of 3.0 or higher and 202 of our varsity student-athletes were awarded scholar athlete status (+3.0 GPA) and even more impressive was that we had 141 varsity student-athletes earn a 3.5+ GPA.
+Although our spring season was cut short, our 2019-20 teams and student-athletes were also very successful on the field, compiling two league championships, six playoff berths, four final appearances, four section championships, one state title and one national championship.
+Individual student-athletes earned 25 first team All CIF selections and won 14 CIF individual championships.
+In addition, we had 15 student-athletes named first team all-state, one state champion, one state player of the year, seven first team All Americans and one National Player of the Year.
+Most importantly, our seniors earned 30 athletic scholarships, which is 30 times the national average.
 All of this added up to our school being named the 2019-20 School of the Year by Cal Hi Sports!
 Congratulations to our entire Bosco community!

-I would like to take this opportunity to thank all of the people who make the St. John Bosco athletic program a success.
+I would like to take this opportunity to thank all the people who make the St. John Bosco athletic program a success.
 First, I want to start by thanking the parents, who spend so much time volunteering and supporting their sons on and off the field.
-I would also like to give gratitude to all of my alumni brothers, friends and fans who have supported St. John Bosco athletics over the years with prayers, attendance and support.
-Lastly, I want to thank the Salesians, our faculty, staff, administration and board of directors for all of the love, support and guidance they have given our student-athletes and coaches.
+I would also like to give gratitude to my alumni brothers, friends and fans who have supported St. John Bosco athletics over the years with prayers, attendance and support.
+Lastly, I want to thank the Salesians, our faculty, staff, administration and board of directors for the love, support and guidance they have given our student-athletes and coaches.